watchexec/watchexec/doc/watchexec.1.md

 Provide your own custom filter programs in jaq (similar to jq) syntax.
 Programs are given an event in the same format as described in
 \--emit-events-to and must return a boolean.
+Invalid programs will make watchexec fail to start; use -v to see program runtime errors.

 In addition to the jaq stdlib, watchexec adds some custom filter
 definitions: